Drug Lab

 Nagle LE†, Moses TEH†, Chitale A†, Chou JS†, Lien I†, Waineo E, Greenwald MK (2022) Building a strong foundation from the ground up: the impact of medical student substance use disorder organizations on curriculum and community.
 Journal of Addictive Diseases 41: 156-166.

-Students supervised by Dr. David Ledgerwood
+Medical students supervised by Dr. David Ledgerwood

 Alumni: Former Graduate Students and Research Staff